Float About #51...

 You will find Issue #51... shorter than most.
 The off-season for float pen hunting usually begins in December and drags on well into April.
 We refer to this period as the Dead Zone.
 Like winter, all we can do is wait it out.
 Since new pens are nearly impossible to uncover right now, my energy was devoted to cleaning up the pen list and scanning duplicates.
 In between issues I did manage to post a few pens on eBay.
 When travel is at a minimum and tourist traps are closed for the season, collectors rely on FloatAbout and eBay.
-If you want to see if I currently have pens posted, this link will take you directly to my eBay listings.
-My Auctions
+If you want to see if I currently have pens posted, my eBay user name is floatabout.

 News from the Eskesen Factory...